-The Graduate Certificate in Human Resource Management has been designed for those who are seeking to progress their career in Human Resources or those currently working in an alternative area that wish to gain a relevant postgraduate qualification to update their skills and knowledge to move into the area.
+The Graduate Certificate in Human Resource Management course has been designed for those who are seeking to progress their career in Human Resources or those currently working in an alternative area that wish to gain a relevant master's qualification to update their skills and knowledge to move into the area.

 Students complete four subjects:

 - Organisational Behaviour and Management*

 *Students who do not have a relevant background in Human Resources should complete this subject within their first trimester of study.
 According to UOWD’s Credit for Prior Learning policy, those who have a background in Human Resource Management may apply to complete one of the elective subjects from the approved list below in its place:

 - Strategic Management

 - Organisational Behaviour

 Upon successful completion of the Graduate Certificate in Human Resource Management, students who enrol in the Master of Human Resource Management degree will be granted credit for the four subjects.